 Getting feedback is essential to improving your processes.
 You can leverage feedback and survey forms to understand your site visitors and create more accurate buyer personas.

-While these pop-ups may not directly help you create high-converting landing pages, they can help you improve your marketing strategy.
-You can use a tool like Survicate to create survey forms for your landing pages.
+While these pop-ups may not directly help you create landing pages that generate high conversions, they can help you improve your marketing strategy.
+You can use a tool like Survicate to create survey forms for your landing page.

 Image via Survicate

 A bar that is featured on the top of your site that reminds visitors to take the desired action is called the Top Smart Bar.
 The best part about this kind of pop-up is that your website visitors can see it even while scrolling.

 Changing the color or position of a call to action or an image may seem like a minor change.
 However, it can make a big difference to your landing page conversion rate.
 To understand which version works the best, it is important to test your landing page.